What to Expect

 After the WWII, the Peace Memorial Park was constructed as an expression of our sincere desire for lasting peace in the world.
 Across the river from the park, you will find the A Bomb Dome which used to be the Hiroshima Prefectural Industrial Promotion Hall.
 The ruins of the building has been preserved as a symbol of “No More Hiroshima” so that people would never forget the tragedy of the A-bombing.

 There are various memorials, monuments and other buildings within Hiroshima Peace Memorial Park, each of them telling its own story.
 Please try to listen to the silent story and re-think the importance of the world peace.

-Itsukushima shrine has more than1400 years of history.
-Itsukushima, one of the Three Most Scenic Spots in Japan, is the World Heritage Island that has been worshipped as a sacred island since ancient time.
+Itsukushima shrine has more than 1400 years of history.
+Itsukushima, one of the Three Most Scenic Spots in Japan, is the World Heritage Island that has been worshiped as a sacred island since ancient time.

 You can reach there only by a ferry boat or a ship.
 While crossing the serene Seto Inland Sea (15 minutes cruise), you will soon find the grand vermilion shrine gate.
 As the ferry approaches the gate, you will realize how big the gate is!
 This is the only moment you can see the gate from the front side.
 Don’t miss the perfect shot.
 When the tide is low, you can walk close to the foot of the gate.